SAP/sprint/README.md

   - `run_dp_finetuning.py`: Refactored script for fine-tuning models with differential privacy.
   - `run_inference.py`: Refactored script for model inference (cleartext and MPC).
   - `sprint_core/`: Core modular components for SPRINT experiments.
+    - `constants.py`: Constants and path management (Needs to be modified if custom paths are used).
     - `config_manager.py`: Configuration management and validation.
     - `model_factory.py`: Model creation and LoRA integration.
     - `data_loaders.py`: Data loading and tokenization utilities.